Kitware/VTK-m/docs/changelog/provide-cmake-helper-functions.md

 ## Options to vtkm_add_target_information

+  - DROP_UNUSED_SYMBOLS: If enabled will apply the appropiate link flags to drop unused VTK-m symbols.
+This works as VTK-m is compiled with -ffunction-sections which allows for the linker to remove unused functions.
+  If you are building a program that loads runtime plugins that can call VTK-m this most likely shouldn't be used as symbols the plugin expects to exist will be removed.
+  Enabling this will help keep library sizes down when using static builds of VTK-m as only the functions you call will be kept.
+This can have a dramatic impact on the size of the resulting executable / shared library.
   - MODIFY_CUDA_FLAGS: If enabled will add the required -arch=<ver> flags that VTK-m was compiled with.
 If you have multiple libraries that use VTK-m calling `vtkm_add_target_information` multiple times with